The plectic conjecture over function fields: The plectic conjecture

-Next, we proceed to the Beilinson--Drinfeld affine Grassmannian version of the plectic diagram.
+We obtain the Beilinson--Drinfeld affine Grassmannian version of the plectic diagram as follows.
 Take $N=\varnothing$ and $j_0=k$ in Proposition \ref{ss:plectichecke}.
 After pulling back along the $k$-point of $\Bun_G\ra^\sim\Bun_H$ corresponding to the trivial bundle, this yields a Cartesian square

-We now describe how the relative position stratification fits into the plectic diagram.
+Next, we explain how the relative position stratification fits into the plectic diagram.
 Because $T=\R_{F/Q}A$, we see that $X_\bullet(T)$ is isomorphic as a $\Ga_Q$-module to

 whose $\Ga_Q$-action is given by inverse left multiplication.
 Under this identification, $X_\bullet(T)^{\Ga_Q}$ corresponds to the subset of functions $\vp$ taking constant values in $X_\bullet(A)^{\Ga_F}$.
 As $B=\prod_\io C$, we see that $X_\bullet^+(T)$ corresponds to the subset of functions $\vp$ that take values in $X_\bullet^+(A)$.
 After choosing representatives for $\Ga_Q/\Ga_F$ in $\Ga_Q$ and enumerating them, we may identify $X_\bullet(T)$ with $X_\bullet(A)^d$ and $X_\bullet^+(T)$ with $X_\bullet^+(A)^d$.